ppy/osu-wiki/news/2024/2024-07-06-osu-catch-world-cup-2024-concludes.md

 <p class="news-chat-quote__username"><a style="color: #EB2660" href="https://osu.ppy.sh/users/8434466">wwwww</a></p>

-Mapping, requires the most management and can definitely be quite chaotic.
+Mapping requires the most management and can definitely be quite chaotic.
 Similarly to last year, we went for an entirely custom pool so there were MANY maps to be made.

 Because of this high workload, the biggest issue is essentially getting finished by the deadline.
 It can lead to a very chaotic experience attempting to mod the maps to the best of your ability before showcase.
 While some maps may require less attention, its always worth checking every map in order to improve the experience as much as possible.
 We hope to lower the workload for next year to reduce the chaos though :')